Wax bars held in hands

 Many wraps suppliers claim that their beeswax food wraps are handmade when they are actually waxed on a machine and then (perhaps) cut to size by hand.

-It's also common for suppliers to get pre-cut squares of fabric in bulk (which have been laser-cut on machines) and then (maybe) wax them by hand.
+It's also common for suppliers to get pre-cut squares of fabric in bulk (which have been on machines) and then (maybe) wax them by hand.

 No matter how deep in the bucolic countryside a maker is, how many solar panels its got on its roof or how cute the name of its waxing machine is, unless a maker measures and cuts its fabric by hand and waxes those squares, its wraps are not hand made.